Skip to main content

 agent/state.pyresolve_owner_id — fail-loud identity validation

-agent/persistence.pyShared session-end seam, timeout handling, active-session buffering
+agent/runtime/runtime.pyShared session-end path, timeout handling, active-session buffering